A beauty basic gets an unexpected makeover and we’re not mad at it

 There are some moments from childhood that stick with you, no matter how much time has passed.
 For me, some of my earliest memories are of my grandmother’s primping routine.
 Her vanity table contained her signature red Estée Lauder lipstick, the sensually-curved, blue-capped bottle of Guerlain’s Shalimar—and its complimentary scented body powder, of course.
 A flower-print shower cap with ruffle trim hung in her shower, always at the ready to protect her weekly perm.
 I remember being struck by how such a chic woman could have what can only described as a decidedly dowdy shower cap.

 As perms fell out of favor, so too did shower caps.
-Basically with the advent of private bathrooms and running water, it became an expectation that you shower and wash your hair daily.
-Then, public opinion shifted and the great hair washing debate began with stylists and beauty bloggers advocating for fewer washes per week to improve hair and scalp health.
+Basically with the advent of private bathrooms and running water, it became an expectation to shower and wash your hair daily.
+Public opinion shifted when the great hair washing debate began with stylists and beauty bloggers advocating for fewer washes-per-week to improve hair and scalp health.
 Now more women are stretching out the time between washes to extend a blow out, protect hair color, or cut down on their morning routine.

-So while hair rituals may have changed, hair accessories like shower caps have not.
+While hair rituals may have changed, hair accessories like shower caps have not.
 Such was the observation made by Jacquelyn De Jesu, founder of Shhhowercap.
-She describes how, no matter how hard she searched, she could not find a stylish shower cap.
+She describes how, no matter how hard she searched, she couldn’t find a stylish shower cap.

 “It not that nothing came up when I searched.
 It’s more about what did.
 My internet search for “cool shower cap” or “best shower cap” and “fashionable shower cap” came back with a ton of horrible options,” she says.

 “All frilly bows, cheesy prints, satin ruffles, sequins, bedazzling… you name it.
 Most of all, they all had that tacky Miss Muffet shape.”
 De Jesu set out to make her own and what started as the search a modern shower cap eventually became a multi-billion dollar company.